A super simple carrot cake recipe with sour cream, oil, and a dreamy cream cheese glaze. Make this for your next special-occasion breakfast or brunch.

 - Transfer to wire rack and cool until room temperature, about 45 - 50 minutes.

 Make the Glaze

-- In a medium sized bowl, use a whisk or electric mixer to beat the cream cheese, butter, and vanilla extract until smooth and creamy.
+- In a medium sized bowl, use a whisk or electric mixer to beat the cream cheese, butter, and vanilla extract (if using) until smooth and creamy.

 - Add the powdered sugar and salt and mix until fully incorporated and lump free.